Marcia P. Coggs Health and Human Services Center

 A Community Need

-For the first time, Milwaukee County will have a building designed specifically to deliver health and human services.
+For the first time, Milwaukee County has a building designed specifically to deliver health and human services.

-• A warm, welcoming, accesible building designed to deliver health and human services with dignity.
+- A warm, welcoming, accessible building designed to deliver health and human services with dignity.

 Local Impact